BRET R. SMITH

 After your trial or hearing has ended, a new phase of your case is just beginning, the appeal.
 Not all cases should be appealed, but if the trial or hearing didn’t go as planned contact Jason about the appeal, including post-conviction work in a criminal case.
 Jason has a particular interest in appeals and may be able to take you appeal on a fixed fee.
 He follows appellate decisions and writes about some of them on his Alabama Appeals blog.

-In the year before moving to Tuscaloosa, Jason was a visiting assistant professor in the Legal Studies Program at Morehead State University where he taught a variety of classes those pertaining to: Real Estate, Contracts, Family Law, Employment, Torts (personal injury), and Trial Skills.
+Before moving to Tuscaloosa, Jason was a visiting assistant professor in the Legal Studies Program at Morehead State University where he taught a variety of classes including: Real Estate, Contracts, Family Law, Employment, Torts (personal injury), and Trial Skills.

 Jason is a Colorado Bar Fellow and winner of the 2014 American Bar Association Journal’s Ross Writing Contest for Short Legal Fiction.
-He has served on the boards of several non-profits and is been a member of Rotary.
+He has served on the boards of several non-profits and is a Rotarian and Paul Harris Fellow.
 He has been active in and served bar organizations including the American Bar Association, the Colorado Bar Association, and the Mesa County Bar Association.
 Jason is a member of the Tuscaloosa Bar Association and is active in the Alabama State Bar’s Volunteer Lawyers Program.
+He is a member of the 2020 class of Leadership Tuscaloosa and a member of Class 15 of the prestigious Alabama State Bar Leadership Training program.

 - Schandel v.
 Siebert, 175 F.Supp.3d 1238 (D.Colo.
 2016) Helped an ex-spouse keep retirement benefits against claim for reduction in benefits.